 Is a form of kidney disease that may be found in Bull Terriers at quite an early age.
-It is a result of small, underdeveloped kidneys or a malfunction of filters which cause high levels of protein in urine.
-Usually, it is lethal and the Bull Terrier may die prior to reaching the age of 3, although some have survived the condition until the age of 6 or 8, until kidney failure occurs.
+It is a result of small, underdeveloped kidneys or a malfunction of filters which cause high levels of protein in the urine.
+Usually, it is lethal, and the Bull Terrier may die before reaching the age of 3, although some have survived the condition until the age of 6 or 8 until kidney failure occurs.
 It is preferable to perform urine protein/creatinine tests annually from when the dog is 18 months old.

 They may also get renal dysplasia, which is a disease the dog may be born with, where the kidneys do not mature as anticipated and consequently do not perform properly!